tmd-industries/tmd/docs/concepts/forcefields.md

 > Loading SDFs with `atom.dprop.PartialCharge` may fail in RDKit if `readHs=False`.
 See RDKit [issue 8918](https://github.com/rdkit/rdkit/issues/8918).

 ## Protein and Water Forcefields
-TMD utilizes [OpenMM](https://github.com/openmm/openmm/) for system building, making OpenMM forcefields available for proteins and water.
+TMD utilizes [OpenMM](https://github.com/openmm/openmm/) for system building, so the protein and water forcefields need to be readable by OpenMM.
 The default protein forcefield is `amber99sbildn`, and the default water forcefield is `amber14/tip3p` (identical to `tip3p`, but includes ions).

+> [!NOTE]
+> TMD excludes the `.xml` suffix to the protein and water forcefield.

-These can be serialized to a forcefield file by doing the following:
+It is possible to store forcefields with different protein and water forceields by doing the following:

 ```python
 from dataclasses import replace